-Should you be invited to a hearing to present your appeal, the Principal will decide the format of the appeal hearing.
+The Principal will decide the format of the appeal hearing.
 Your appeal may take place in person or remotely by video conference, or a hybrid of the two - where one or more participants attend in person and one or more participants attend remotely.
-In some cases Stage One and Stage Two of an appeal may be held in different formats.
+In some cases stage 1 and stage 2 of an appeal may be held in different formats.
 Appeal hearings can only be held entirely by telephone where video conferencing cannot be used for reasons relating to connectivity or accessibility and if the appellant and the Principal both agree.

-Principals must make sure that all appeal hearings are conducted in a fair and transparent manner whatever the format, and that parties can present their cases fully and engage in the hearing at all times.
+Principals must make sure that all appeals are conducted in a fair and transparent way whatever the format and that parties can present their cases fully and engage in the hearing at all times.

-The Principal will inform you of the time, date, format and, either the location of your appeal hearing (if the hearing is in-person) or the joining instructions (if the hearing is by video conference).
-You will be given at least 7 working days' notice, unless you have indicated that you do not require this much notice.
+Once you have submitted your appeal, the Principal will let you know the time, date, format and either the location of your appeal hearing (if the hearing is in-person) or the joining instructions (if the hearing is by video conference).
+You will be given at least 7 working days' notice, unless you have indicated that you do not need this much notice.